Military Service and the War

 After the War

-JJL drove back to Texas and considered his options.
-He briefly returned to law school at SMU on the GI Bill, then accepted a position as Executive Secretary of the Texas Society of Professional Engineers in Austin at $7,500 a year.
-His retirement pay from Veterans Affairs was $284.37 a month.
+JJL drove back to Texas.
+He tried law school at SMU on the GI Bill, then took a position as Executive Secretary of the Texas Society of Professional Engineers in Austin — $7,500 a year, plus $284.37 a month in VA retirement pay.3

 Sources